OfficialPesonen/zero-codegen/README.md

 ## How to use

+1. Install with `yarn add zero-codegen` or `npm install zero-codegen`
-1. Find your Postgres database connection string.
+2. Find your Postgres database connection string.
-2. Run `zero-codegen --database-url <connection-string>`
+3. Run `zero-codegen --database-url <connection-string>`
-3. Optionally, you can specify the file path to the tables and relationships files with `--tables-path` and `--relationships-path` parameters.
+4. Optionally, you can specify the file path to the tables and relationships files with `--tables-path` and `--relationships-path` parameters.

 ## TODO